Nikola Aksentijević

-Nikola Aksentijević (Никола Аксентијевић; born 9 March 1993) is a Serbian professional footballer who plays as a defender for Radnički Niš.
+Nikola Aksentijević (Никола Аксентијевић; born 9 March 1993) is a Serbian professional footballer who plays as a defender.

 Club career

 Aksentijević started playing football with hometown club Radnički Kragujevac.
 He later joined the youth academy of Partizan in 2006.
 In October 2010, due to absence of numerous national team players, Aksentijević was one of five juniors who were invited to the first team for a rescheduled cup match against Mladost Apatin.
 He made his debut for the club as a substitute in that match, on 6 October 2010, which Partizan won 6–0.

 In the 2011 winter transfer window, Aksentijević was loaned to Teleoptik.
 He made 10 league appearances until the end of the 2010–11 season.
 Originally a defensive midfielder, Aksentijević was converted into a right-back by Teleoptik manager Vuk Rašović during this period.

 On 6 July 2011, Aksentijević signed his first professional contract with Partizan, on a five-year deal.
 He scored a long-range goal on his league debut against Sloboda Užice on 21 August 2011.
 However, Partizan lost the match 2–1.

 On 31 August 2012, Aksentijević was officially transferred to Dutch side Vitesse.
 He failed to make his competitive debut for the club, playing exclusively for Vitesse's U21 team during the 2012–13 season.

 On 20 June 2013, Aksentijević returned to Partizan on a season-long loan.
 He subsequently spent one season at OFK Beograd and one season at Mouscron-Péruwelz.

 On 8 September 2016, Aksentijević was officially presented at Vojvodina.